mahsamehrfar/Mhj-Math-engine-Algorithm-unreal-engine-/README.md

 # my algoritm my way:
 - you need to keep this in mind
 1. if you use brackets --->() put your math expression without space between brackets like this --> (x + x)-(x ^ 2)
-2. if you dont brackets --->() put you math expression with space like this --> x + x - 5
+2. if you dont use brackets --->() put you math expression with space like this --> x + x - 5
 ---
 # varibles